tomvalli/tomvalli.github.io/_posts/2021-02-24-HelloDarknessMyOldFriend.md

 ---

 # Goodbye Cruel World
 Truthfully, this is just my initial blog post that I am testing Jekyll with, but while I'm at it: Can we stop using ```Hello World```?
 I mean, I get it - it's the standard and it works and really, what would the point even be?
-Well, there would be little point to it but after the past 12 months I think ```Hello darkness, my old friend``` or ```Goodbye cruel world``` is just a bit more 'with the times'.
+Well, none I suppose, but after the past 12 months I think ```Hello darkness, my old friend``` or ```Goodbye cruel world``` is just a bit more 'with the times'.
 Stay tuned for more poignant social commentary.